princebillygk/myblogs/_notes/kotlin-learning.markdown

 ## Function
-Nothing new but here are some noticeable things:
+Nothing new but here are but here's some noticeable things:
 ### Compact function example:
 ```kotlin
 fun start(): String = "OK"